-What To Expect From The New Version Of Selenium 4 Alpha?
+What To Expect From The Latest Version Of Selenium 4 Alpha?

 Automation • Cross Browser Testing • Selenium Tutorial •

 All of us belonging to the testing domain are familiar with Selenium, one of the most popular open source automation tools available in the industry.
-We were pretty excited in August 2018 when Simon Stewart, Selenium’s founding member officially announced the release date of Selenium 4 and what new features it will bring to the users.
+We were pretty excited in August 2018 when Simon Stewart, Selenium’s founding member officially announced the release date of Selenium 4 and what new features this latest selenium version will bring to the users.

 The framework’s release got postponed just like it happened with Selenium 3.
 However, we have got our hands on the Alpha version of Selenium 4.
-We are really glad to see that they delivered some of the features in the Alpha version of Selenium 4 which they promised.
-Without any further delay, let’s get on knowing what is new in Selenium 4 and what we are getting in the Alpha release.
+We are really glad to see that they delivered some of the features in the latest Alpha version of Selenium 4 which they promised.
+Without any further delay, let’s get on knowing what is new in Selenium 4 and what we are getting in this selenium latest version .

 New Features Promised in Selenium 4